arselt/arseltcom/pages/experience.md

 **Technical Sofware Developer Highschool** *(2017 - 2020)*

 * Technic in systems and software developing
-* Mentored classmates specially on themes as UI/UX, HTML, CSS, Hardware and Operative Systems.
-* Experience with C++, C# .NET, PHP and Networks.
+* Mentored peers on UI/UX, HTML, CSS, and computer hardware, while developing projects using C++, C#, .NET, PHP, and HTML, and gaining hands-on experience in networks and systems.